 Average length of stay (ALOS) is calculated by dividing the total number of "enrolled days" for all waiver members by the number of unduplicated members served during a waiver year.
-For the waiver renewal the ALOS estimate is based on the actual experiences from a preliminary 372 report from Jul7 1, 2016 to June 30, 2017 to determine the baseline.
+For the waiver renewal the ALOS estimate is based on the actual experiences from a preliminary 372 report from July 1, 2016 to June 30, 2017 to determine the baseline.
 (Ex.
 26,894 total number of days for all members divided by total number of 87 members) ALOS = 309 days.
+The ALOS for waiver years 2-5 were projected at a 2% increase from waiver year 1.